StefanKoppier/BVJ/README.md

 The tool is tested using GHC 8.2.2 and JBMC 5.11.
 To install the tool and its requirements:

 1. Download and install the Java development kit, ensure that `javac` and `jar` can be found in the PATH variable.
-2. Download and compile JBMC, ensure that jbmc can be found in the PATH variable.
-The manual for compilation of JBMC can be found [here](https://github.com/diffblue/cbmc/blob/develop/COMPILING.md).
+2. Download and compile JBMC, ensure that `jbmc` can be found in the PATH variable.
+The compilation manual of JBMC can be found [here](https://github.com/diffblue/cbmc/blob/develop/COMPILING.md).
 3. Install the required libraries used in the tool:
     * [`fgl 5.7.0.0`](http://hackage.haskell.org/package/fgl-5.7.0.0)
     * [`directory 1.3.0.2`](http://hackage.haskell.org/package/directory-1.3.0.2)